QuantEcon/lecture-python-intro/lectures/inflation_history.md

  * Figure 3.3, Wholesale prices, Poland, 1921-1924 (page 44)
  * Figure pd.dataframe(3.4, Wholesale prices, Germany, 1919-1924 (page 45)

+We have added logarithms of the exchange rates vis a vis the US dollar to each of the four graphs from chapter 3 of {cite}`sargent2013rational`.

-Data underlying these graphs appear in the tables in an appendix to chapter 3 of {cite}`sargent2013rational`.
+Data underlying our graphs appear in the tables in an appendix to chapter 3 of {cite}`sargent2013rational`.
-We have transcribed all of these data  into a spreadsheet *chapter_3.xls* that we shall ask pandas to read for us.
+We have transcribed all of these data  into a spreadsheet *chapter_3.xls* that we  read into Pandas.